joshkoenig/relucantlywithher.com/_pages/dream-scenario.md

   https://reluctantlywithher.com/dream-scenario/
 published: true
 ---
-## A Dream Scenario: Overturning Citizens United
+## Overturning Citizens United With A National Wave

 My positive vision is not one of what Clinton can do for us, but about her potential as a vehicle for organization towards change.
 Her candidacy itself is a moderate affair with limited upside, but I can envision her *presidency* as providing the conditions for more meaningful impacts.
 This is the "best case scenario" for her victory.